 Children who have had multiple or severe episodes of active trachoma may develop cicatricial disease in later life.

-Trachomatous cicatricial disease is characterised by tarsal conjunctival scarring, predominantly of the upper lid.
+Trachomatous cicatricial disease is characterised by tarsal conjunctival scarring, predominantly of the upper lid, although scarring may be sub-epithelial and not always patent.
 It may ensue over the subsequent decades and can lead to trachomatous trichiasis (the contact of 1 or more lashes on any part of the globe), corneal opacity, and subsequent loss of vision.

-Prompt surgery must be provided to adults who have trichiasis in order to prevent blindness.
+Prompt surgery must be offered to all patients who have trichiasis in order to prevent blindness.

 Trachoma is a keratoconjunctivitis caused by ocular infection with Chlamydia trachomatis (serovars A, B, Ba, and C).
-It should not be mistaken for chlamydial conjunctivitis, which is a self-limiting conjunctivitis caused by the sexually transmitted strains of Chlamydia (serotypes D to K).
 Inflammatory episodes in adults tend to be shorter and less severe than in children.
 Repeated infections lead to recurrent episodes of chronic inflammation that may progress to scarring of the upper tarsal conjunctiva.
-The scarring results in distortion of the upper eyelid, and this can cause lashes to abrade the cornea.
+The scarring results in distortion of the upper eyelid, and this can cause lashes to turn inwards and abrade the cornea.
 This is called trachomatous trichiasis and, unless surgically corrected, will rapidly lead to corneal opacity and blindness.

 International Centre for Eye Health